nandral/advanced-react-redux-testing/README.md

 # advanced-react-redux-testing
 Created with CodeSandbox

-## Simple React redux application with extensive focus on unit testing
+### Simple react-redux application with extensive focus on unit testing